 Kalman, B. (2006).
 Native North American: Wisdom and gifts.
 St. Catherine's, ON: Crabtree Publishing.

 Nokomis and I Go to Town

 Circle of Life Sets 1–3 and Sets 4–6 levelled books are for guided and independent reading.
 This collection of narrative and nonfiction books offers unique content that engages students, and deepens appreciation and understanding of Indigenous cultures and traditions (Publisher).

-conservation principles, principle one, resource guide.
+Saskatchewan Indigenous Cultural Centre.
+(1993).
+Practicing the law of circular interaction: First Nations environment and conservation principles, principle one, resource guide.
 Saskatoon, SK: Saskatchewan Indigenous Cultural Centre.

 Littlechild, G. (1993).
 This land is my land.
 San Francisco, CA: Children's Book Press.

 When the Shadbush Blooms